notification-system/docs/frontend-initial-spec.md

 ## Test Tool
 * Ability to generate any category of notification
+  * Ability to select/limit which category of notification should be generated
 * Ability to generate a notification for any location within the system
-* Ability to open the history for any generated notification
+* Ability to open the detailed notification view and status history for any generated notification
 * Ability to track and end any generated notification
-* Performance testing
+* One click performance testing
+  * This sets up the notification profile with multiple roles, escalation levels and different settings for a few category of notification.
+  * Then assigns that profile to all the units and maps the profile roles to the real roles of the unit.
+  * The test tool divides all the locations among the configure number of clients.
+  * Each client is setup:
+    * Authenticates
+    * Clears old assignments
+    * Retrieves the avialable roles for the assigned location(s)
+    * Assigns/Subscribes to all the roles for that assigned location(s)
+    * Connects to the MQTT broker
+    * Subscribes to the relevant topics
+    * Sends delivered response to each received notification
+  * A simple report is generated to show the total number of sent notifications and the number of notifications received by the clients
+* Client side logs including option to enable verbose logs are displayed by the test tool.

 # Other Notes
-* Not a lot of unit tests for testing normal code.
 * Dart is not great for data models serialization.
 Uses code generation.
 Example: Doesn't handle polymorphism for swagger/openapi definitions
 * Mocking requires code generation
 * No local(offline) demo mode (but we can instead host public test server for the sales folks)
-* Multi-Screen support for Windows
+* Weak Multi-Screen support for Windows - Would need to potentially write native Windows code to support this
-* Have not deployed solution via Kubernetes yet
+* No hot-reload support when developing for Web.
+Hot-restart does work.